m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 ![Hamilt-upon pivot table for analysis 1](./sheets-screenshots/45.png)

+Analyze the Federalist Papers data using
-Use **only the pivot table that you just created** to analyze the Federalist Papers data.
+**only the pivot table that you just created.**
- - What does the pivot table suggest to you about the true author of the "MADISON or HAMILTON" essays?
+ - What does the pivot table suggest to you about the true authors of the "MADISON or HAMILTON" essays?
  - How would someone cast doubt upon this suggestion?
    In particular, what would they complain about with regard to your pivot table?